ZCHAnalytics/Microsoft-Challenge-intelligent-apps/AKS-CICD-GitHub/pipeline.md

 ### 1. Design a Staging Pipeline
 Now I create a pipeline by adding a new GitHub Actions workflow with file `build-staging.yml` and commit changes.
 The run failed because the environmental variables are not added to GitHub Actions, which I will do straight away.
 ![image](https://github.com/ZCHAnalytics/intelligent-apps-AKS-Functions-CosmosDB/assets/146954022/53325f9e-7923-4bea-91e2-43e0fa3afa38)

-Now i Have a GitHub Actions staging pipeline that builds an application image and pushes it to Azure Container Registry. https://learn.microsoft.com/en-us/training/modules/aks-deployment-pipeline-github-actions/media/3-pipeline-5-deploy.png
+Now we have a GitHub Actions staging pipeline that builds an application image and pushes it to Azure Container Registry. https://learn.microsoft.com/en-us/training/modules/aks-deployment-pipeline-github-actions/media/3-pipeline-5-deploy.png

 ![image](https://github.com/ZCHAnalytics/intelligent-apps-AKS-Functions-CosmosDB/assets/146954022/5e554141-a288-4f56-9e0a-b6536f22a537)

 ### 2. Design production pipeline

-See - Build-production.yaml

-trigger tag event - git pull
+We configure a new workflow in `build-production.yaml` file.

 ![image](https://github.com/ZCHAnalytics/intelligent-apps-AKS-Functions-CosmosDB/assets/146954022/5a9e53f6-0feb-406b-b2dd-b0d6b8414c17)